Eligibility Application

 - 2% Small Municipality Uplift*

-- 25% filmed on location in a municipality less than 25,000 people: 2% uplift
+- 25% filmed on location in a municipality less than 25,000 people: 2% uplift.

-- *NOTE: For your days to count as being filmed in a rural municipality, you must be filming on location, excluding soundstage production, in a rural municipality.
+(For projects approved for the Filmed in Oklahoma program prior to June 7, 2023, 25% filmed on location in a municipality less than 13,000 people). - *NOTE: For your days to count as being filmed in a rural municipality, you must be filming on location, excluding soundstage production, in a rural municipality.

 - 5% Soundstage Uplift